HCOS Face-to-Face Protocols

 - Frequently touched surfaces and shared equipment are advised to be cleaned and disinfected at least once a day and when visibly dirty.

-- To start this school year, all school staff, visitors and students in gr.
-4-12 are required to wear masks indoors, unless exempt (see more information below).
+- Effective October 4th, all school staff, volunteers, visitors and students in gr.
+K-12 are required to wear masks indoors, unless exempt (see more information below).

 - Cohorts and strict physical distances of 2 m are no longer recommended but have been replaced by practices that respect personal space.